Product Gifting vs. Product Seeding:

 Identify and shortlist influencers

-Usually micro to mid-tier (10K-500K followers) whose audience closely matches the target customer demographic.
+Usually micro to mid-tier (10K to 500K followers) whose audience closely matches the target customer demographic.
 Engagement rate matters more than follower count here.
+Our guide on how to find influencers covers the full vetting framework.

 Reach out with a personalized pitch

-A cold DM or email describing the brand, why you chose them specifically, and what product you’d like to send.
-Generic copy-paste blasts kill acceptance rates.
+A cold DM or email describing the brand, why you chose them specifically, and what product you would like to send.
+Generic copy-paste blasts kill product gifting acceptance rates.

 Ship the gifted product with a branded experience